Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 ### Price of substitute goods
 Substitute goods are goods in competitive demand.
-Increase in price of one good → Increase demand for other
+Increase in price of one good → Increased demand for other good